 - technically through significantly developing my software skills in digital monochrome photography (Lightroom, SilverFX and Photoshop) and photo-based printmaking (specifically photoscreen).

 - creatively through looking at the different visual messages conveyed for the same image in different media, and how exploration of a range of media can inspire new approaches and styles in other media.

-I draw inspiration particularly from the high contrast black and white photography of Brassai and Japanese black and white traditions of Zen ink painting and work of photographers like Daido Moriyama and Hiroshi Sugimoto and abstract prints of Koichi Yamamoto.
+I draw inspiration particularly from the high contrast black and white photography of Brassai and Japanese black and white traditions of Zen ink painting and work of photographers like Daido Moriyama and Hiroshi Sugimoto and abstract monoprints of Koichi Yamamoto.

 My selection of images for this project from my very large library of photos of varying quality and content was based partly on their suitability in posing a variety of technical challenges.
 Some of the images are older and less ‘professional’ and others are newer and better considered, offers possibilities of exploring a range of relevant technical treatments in different software.
 This is a more interesting and creative way of discovering ‘happy accidents’ rather than simply mechanically trying everything for all photos.

 The projects continue and extend my black and white explorations from Project 2.1 Bridge to start to develop a professional standard in digital photographic software: Adobe Lightroom and Nik FX and establish an effective and streamlined professional set of alternative workflows integrating Lightroom, and Nik FX with Photoshop for working with different types of image in different styles.
 In addition to working with high resolution DSLR images I look also at colour, split tone and ways of working with low resolution jpg images from iPhone and older compact cameras.